Grevillea montana: Taxonomy

 Grevillea montana was first formally described in 1810 by Robert Brown in Transactions of the Linnean Society of London.
 The specific epithet (montana) means "pertaining to mountains".

 Distribution and habitat

 The species is known from the southern Hunter Region of New South Wales, from Denman to Kurri Kurri, where it occurs in open forests in sandy soils.

+Conservation status

+G. montana is listed as least concern on the IUCN Red List of Threatened Species.
+Although it has a limited distribution, it is moderately abundant within its range.
+Though there is likely a small population decline, current threats have not been observed to impact the general population in a way that warrants a threatened category.
+The main threat to this species is current and historical habitat destruction for coal mining and urban development.